gwdg/matrix-doc/content/encryption/_index.en.md

 ---
 title: "Encryption"
 date: 2020-07-03T13:20:58+02:00
-draft: true
+draft: false
 chapter: true
 weight: 60
 ---

 # Use of end-to-end encryption

-1:1 calls are now encrypted end-to-end by default.
-Therefore, a configured key backup as well as a verification of all self used client devices is recommended ([Important settings]({{< ref "settings" >}}))
+1:1 chats are now encrypted end-to-end by default.
+Therefore, a configured key backup as well as a verification of all self used client devices is highly recommended ([Important settings]({{< ref "settings" >}}))

+{{% notice warning %}}
+We strongly discourage from enabling encryption for rooms with more then 5 people.
+Else you might see a lot of problems with undecryptable messages.
+{{% /notice %}}

 The decision whether a created room should be encrypted in this way must be well thought out and cannot be undone.
 If the room is large or public, checking all keys of all interlocutors could take a lot of time.
 But this manual check can be done later on occasion and end-to-end encrypted conversations can be started directly with blind trust for the time being.